dekkerlab/Docker-Machines/wordpress/README.md

 in our scripts so that Wordpress server waits for the docker server to initialize.
 Otherwise, it won't be able to make connection.
 A better solution could be using a script in the Wordpress server that checks MySQL server port.

 ## Automated Backups
-One way of doing automated backups is setting up a crontab job to run `backup_s3.sh` script periodically.
+One way of doing automated backups is setting up a cron job to run `backup_s3.sh` script periodically.